s4weng/smwars/README.md

-(To Be Named)
+Stickman Wars
 ====

-This repository will contain a tank-like game, written in **C++** and utilizing [SFML](http://www.sfml-dev.org/).
+Written in **C++** and utilizing [SFML](http://www.sfml-dev.org/).

-It will play out similarly to other online tank games (turn based shooting, with the goal of destroying/killing the other players), but will have character/sprites instead.
+The concept of this game is based on turn based attacking, with the goal of destroying/killing the other players.

-Players will be able to move around the map before selecting their weapon of choice and firing at the other players.
+Players will be able to move around the map before selecting their weapon of choice (melee/magic/range) and attacking the other players.
 If the player hits another target, they will deal damage based on their weapon choice (and possibly other factors).
 When a player's health points hit 0, they will be taken out of the game until the round is over (one player remains).

 Basic to-do list:
-- turn-based system
 - basic attack functionality
   - human
   - AI